The dark fate of ultra-faint dwarfs: Gravothermal collapse in action: Correlations

-The upper panel of Fig.~\ref{fig:correlations_peri} shows the known anti-correlation between central density and the pericentre distance, now in the case of MW UFDs.
 The middle panel reveals that the physical half-light radius tends to decrease for small pericentre distances.
 It is expected that the tidal interactions with the MW strip matter from the satellites and thus can potential lead to smaller half-light radii of the UFDs.
 Tidal forces are stronger for satellites close to the host.
 As UFDs with small pericentre distances come closer to the MW than those with a larger pericentre distance, they experience stronger tidal interactions, potentially contributing to the observed trend of the half-light radius to decrease with pericentre distance.
+In particular, more concentrated halos are less affected by tidal forces, potentially giving rise to a `survivor bias' \citep[e.g.][]{Hayashi_2020, Genina_2022}.

 In the lower panel, we show the gravothermal evolution time, $\tau$, that we assigned based on the average density in Fig.~\ref{fig:central_density}.
 It illustrates that within an SIDM framework, one can interpret the halos with higher densities to have evolved further into the gravothermal collapse.
 These satellites that might have evolved further are, on average, closer to the host where the tidal forces are stronger.
 Those forces are known to accelerate the gravothermal evolution by tidal stripping \citep[e.g.][]{Nishikawa_2020,Sameie_2020} and thus qualitatively align with the shown results.
+However, we must note as a caveat that the large scatter among the UFDs makes it difficult to draw a robust conclusion.